2016-2017 Undergraduate & Graduate Catalog

 3. The graduate program director shall review the graduate student's written explanation and supporting materials, relevant circumstances and documentation, academic performance, and history in the program.
-After considering the results of this review, the graduate program director shall recommend to the dean of graduate studies whether a leave of absence should be granted and the terms and conditions for return to the program.
+After considering the results of this review, the graduate program director shall recommend to the dean of the Graduate School whether a leave of absence should be granted and the terms and conditions for return to the program.

-4. The dean of graduate studies shall render a decision after reviewing the graduate student's written request and the recommendation of the graduate program director.
-The decision by the dean of graduate studies shall be final.
+4. The dean of the Graduate School shall render a decision after reviewing the graduate student's written request and the recommendation of the graduate program director.
+The decision by the dean of the Graduate School shall be final.

 5. If the student is granted an immediate leave of absence, it shall have the effect of a course withdrawal for all courses in which the student is enrolled.
 Requesting a tuition reimbursement must be completed following university policy.